Research

 Works In Progress

-Risk Sharing and Portfolio Choice by A. Jahić
+Risk Sharing: Incentives with Endogenous Incomes and Hidden Action by A. Jahić

 In developing countries, lack of access to formal credit markets leads many social networks to engage in informal borrowing.
-This study investigages how risk sharing impacts investment behavior and risk taking when information is imperfect.
+This study investigages how risk sharing impacts risk taking and labor supply when information is imperfect.

 Complexity Aversion in Labor Choice Under Demand Uncertainties by A. Jahić